Last updated: April 08, 2024

 An owner’s policy provides coverage equal to the amount you are paying for the property.
 It protects the owner if a problem is discovered after the search is completed.
 The insurance company provides legal assistance and pays any valid claims.
 Paid at closing, this type of policy provides protection for as long as you own the home.

-2. Prior claim to the home title
+Prior claims to the home title

 • Previous owner failed to pay state or local taxes